New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Inhomogeneous Chiral Susceptibility in NJL

-This expression is general, however, in practice we take the wave-vector $q$ taken to be fixed in the $z$ direction, i.e., $q_\mu=(0,0,q,0)$.
+This expression is general, however, in practice we take the wave-vector $q_\nu$ taken to be fixed in the $z$ direction, i.e., $q_\nu=(0,0,q,0)$.
 In Fig.~\ref{fig:njl_q} we show how this resolves exactly the phase boundary of the inhomogeneous phase as well: By varying $q$ we manage to find where the symmetric solution is unstable with respect to inhomogeneous $\chi$SB, in regions where it is \textit{not} unstable with respect to homogeneous $\chi$SB.
-The convolution of the red regions in Fig.~\ref{fig:njl_q}, that is, regions of negative $\chi_\text{NJL}(q)$ for some value of $q$, reproduces exactly the unstable region in Ref.~\cite{Nickel:2009wj}.
+The union of the red regions in Fig.~\ref{fig:njl_q}, that is, regions of negative $\chi_\text{NJL}(q)$ for some value of $q$, reproduces exactly the unstable region in Ref.~\cite{Nickel:2009wj}.
+Note that the denominator of Eq.~(\ref{njlchi}) is exactly the stability condition found in standard stability analysis, so this correspondence is exact.

-Let us now proceed to extending this idea to truncations of QCD.
+{ Having verified that our new method works and reproduces known results within the NJL-model, let us now proceed extending this idea to QCD. }